GeoPlatform/geoplatform-demos/docs/stac.md

 |:--:|
 | <b>An adaptive search UI is built based on the queryables of a collection</b>|

 As shown in above screenshots, a user can use facets to filter collections in the Geoplatform Search interface.
 Clicking a collection result opens the collections metadata page.
 From a collection's metadata page, the 'View Items in this Collection' button opens the Collections tab with the specified collection.
 This search interface is dynamically built using properties from the /queryables endpoint of the selected Collection.
-It will allow for basic Spatial/Temportal searching but also more advanced searches depending on the user selected queryables.
+It will allow for basic Spatial/Temporal searching but also more advanced searches depending on the user selected queryables.

-More thoughts to follow as our STAC intergration and discovery evolves.
+More thoughts to follow as our STAC integration and discovery evolves.